Thursday, July 3, 2025

 Leaders of teacher groups who were thought of as humble helped improve professionalism and collaboration among team members, new research has shown.

-Cannabis Studies Receive Favorable Media Attention
+Cannabis Studies Receive Positive Media Attention Despite Therapeutic Effects

 In cannabis studies for pain, placebos provide similar pain alleviation as active cannabinoids.
 According to Karolinska Institutet researchers in JAMA Network Open, these studies receive considerable media coverage regardless of the clinical result.
 Researchers from the Karolinska Institutet in Sweden describe in a paper published...